+We check that this solution does indeed involve interior solution so first order condition is sufficient.
+Given $p_{1}$, we have $\tilde{v}=2$ if:

+So, if $\delta < 4/5$, this scheme involves profit exactly as above.
+If $\delta \geq 4/5$, all buyers delay to the second period and no sale occurs in the first period, meaning the total profit is $\delta/4$.
+The optimal price in the first period given $\tilde{v}(p_1)$ is chosen to minimize the seller's profit is $p_1=\frac{(4-3\delta)^2}{32(1-\delta)}$. \end{example} This example illustrates what the seller will ``think'' and how he will set the first-period price $p_1$.
+In the second period, however, providing no information to the buyer is not worst case.
+Thus, instead of charging $\tilde{v}(p_1)/8$ as in Section 3.2, the seller will charge $\tilde{v}(p_1)/4$.
+Once the second period begins, the seller updates his conjecture (realizing that Nature will not implement the commitment solution in the first period) and therefore charges the optimal price in this subgame, which is precisely $\tilde{v}(p_1)/4$.

+One important distinction is that this example does not contradict Theorem \ref{thm:selfconfirming}, even if the prior $F$ is still the uniform distribution.
+The reason is that in this example the seller and buyer act after observing Nature's strategy, so the seller's pricing strategy is endogenous rather than exogenous.

-\begin{example} Take $T= \infty$ and (as with Example \ref{ex:sellerworse}) $v \sim U[0,2]$, so that the pressed distribution is $U[0,1]$.
-For fixed $\delta$, the solution in the Coasian equilibrium in the known values case with $v \sim U[0,1]$ is present in \cite{GSW} and \cite{Stokey81} (reviewed in \cite{AusubelEtAl02}); while other equilibria exist, we have note that the unique outcome for a fixed $\delta$ with $v \sim U[\varepsilon,1]$ converges to this solution as $\varepsilon \rightarrow 0$, and for our purposes the same point would remain by considering a sufficiently small $\varepsilon$.
-In the known-values case with $v \sim U[0,1]$, the seller's profit when $\tilde{v}$ is the highest buyer value remaining is given by:
+\begin{example} Take $T = \infty$ and $v \sim U[0,2]$.
+The sequentially worst-case equilibrium outcome with $v \sim U[0,2]$ coincides with the known-values case with $v \sim U[0,1]$.
+The Coasian equilibrium with $v \sim U[0,1]$ is solved in \cite{GSW} and \cite{Stokey81}.\footnote{The known-values case has a unique outcome, for fixed $\delta$, when $v \sim U[\varepsilon,1]$, which converges to the Coasian outcome as $\varepsilon \to 0$.
+For our purposes, the same point can be made by considering a sufficiently small $\varepsilon$.} In the known-values case with $v \sim U[0,1]$, the seller's profit when $\tilde{v}$ is the highest buyer value remaining is